mbareta/starter-app/server/src/courses/README.md

 This module is a simple wrapper of MikroORM EntityRepository.
 Docs here: https://mikro-orm.io/api/knex/class/EntityRepository

+## Course Page Model and Repository

+CoursePage entity is used to store Tailor container data.
+This is the actual page that contains the teaching elements.
+Usually, it is pulled from S3 but this implementation stores the data in the database, binds it to a course with a foreign key and allows easier fetch.

 ## Controller endpoints

 - GET /courses - returns all courses
 - GET /courses/catalog - returns all courses from Tailor catalog
-- GET /courses/:id/module/:moduleId - gets course module data
+- GET /courses/:id/page/:pageId - gets course page data
 - POST /courses - imports course from Tailor storage
 - DELETE /users/:id - deletes a course from the DB (courses are not soft-deleted)